-1.6.2 Assessment of the probability of entry, establishment and spread
+Assessment of the probability of entry, establishment and spread

 Details of how to assess the 'probability of entry', 'probability of establishment' and 'probability of spread' of a pest are given in ISPM 11 (FAO 2013).
-A summary of this process is given below, followed by a description of the qualitative methodology used in this report.
+A summary of this process is given below, followed by a description of the qualitative methodology used in this risk analysis.